CHICAGO -- The Chicago Bears entered Sunday’s game tied for third in the NFL with 14 takeaways.

 There’s quite a bit to get to from this game.
 So let’s not waste time.

-Third-down disaster: Heading into the contest, Cutler led the Bears to 0 for 22 on third-down conversions over his last eight quarters, and the struggles only continued against the Redskins.
+Third-down disaster: Heading into the contest, Cutler had led the Bears to 0-for-22 on third-down conversions over his last eight quarters, and the struggles only continued against the Redskins.